Deep Enteroscopy

 Doctor holding on to a Scope

-Deep enteroscopy could be used as a diagnostic tool to:
+Deep enteroscopy could be used as both a diagnostic tool and a therapeutic tool.

 • Find the cause of bleeding in the small intestine